playfulprogramming/playfulprogramming/content/blog/preface/index.md

 - **React has two different ways of writing code: Using classes and "Hooks".**

-While React classes are more similar to Angular or Vue's option API, **I've decided to write this book/course using React's "Hooks" method as references for the components.**
+While React classes are more similar to Angular or Vue's Option API, **I've decided to write this book/course using React's "Hooks" method as references for the components.**

 This is because, while classes are still a part of the most modern versions of React, they've drastically fallen out of favor in comparison to React Hooks.
 I want to try to make this book representative of real-world codebases you're likely to run into with modern versions of these frameworks, so I thought it only made sense to go with Hooks.